Venice or Rome: Which Italian Masterpiece is Right for You?Italy

 … the history of Ancient Rome is a major appeal.

 While the Roman Empire stretched far beyond the city, there’s no doubt that for Roman history buffs, the capital is the place to be.

 From iconic sites like the Colosseum and Roman Forum to lesser-known but incredibly interesting spots like the Domus Aurea and the Baths of Caracalla, there’s no doubt that travelers interested in Ancient Rome will be spoiled for choice here.

 … your idea of the perfect Italian meal is a hearty plate of pasta.

-While pasta is eaten all across Italy, it’s less traditional in Venice than you might think–other dishes like risotto, and of course plenty of fish, are more typical.
+While pasta is eaten all across Italy, it’s less traditional in Venice than you might think–while food in Venice is delicious, other dishes like risotto, and of course plenty of fish, are more typical.

 In Rome, though, the pasta is arguably the best in the world.

 Rome is best-known for four pastas in particular: cacio e pepe, carbonara, spaghetti alla gricia, and amatriciana–and any trip to Rome should definitely include a sampling of all of them!

 … if you want to visit a large, urban city.